 Elm seed bug control should be done outside once you identify them as being active in your yard.
 Seed bugs will readily roost in trees but are commonly found on the ground under pine straw, mulch and thatch.
 Basically anywhere tree seeds can fall elm seed bugs will target.
 For this reason, it’s best to get them in the yard before they start migrating onto and into your home.

-ELM SEED BUG GRANULES
+ELM SEED BUG LAWN GRANULES AND LAWN SPRAY